mjfi2sb3/millet-genome-annotation/README.md

 - [x] A genome assembly
 - [x] EST data: assembled RNASeq and/or ISOSEQ data from different plant tissues and under different conditions
 - [x] Homology data: good quality proteomes of closely related species.
-One should also use the UniProt Swissprot dataset <sup>[2](urlhttps://www.uniprot.org/uniprotkb?facets=reviewed%3Atrue&query=%2A)</sup>.
+One should also use the UniProt Swiss-Prot dataset <sup>[2](urlhttps://www.uniprot.org/uniprotkb?facets=reviewed%3Atrue&query=%2A)</sup>.

 ### 1. Genome assemblies
 Done by Michael Abrouk.
 Briefly, HiFi data were assembled using hifiasm then OmniC data were used to scaffold and validate the higjhly contiguous hifiasm assembly.